YordanVeselinov/YordanVeselinov/README.md

 # About me📌
-👋 Hi there, I am Yordan Veselinov from Bulgaria.
-I'm currently studying at Software University for a Python Software Developer.
+👋 Hi there, I am Yordan from Bulgaria 🇧🇬.
+I'm currently studying at Software University 🧑‍🎓 for a Python Software Developer.

 # 🌱 I’m currently learning
 * Python